blowback/beasTTY/README.md

 ### Sending files (PC → Z80)

-Drag files onto the terminal area, or click the `↑ Send file` button in the top bar.
+Drag files onto the terminal area, or click the `↑ Send file` button in the top menu.
 The send modal previews each filename rewritten to CP/M 8.3 form, and lets you confirm or cancel the batch before the transfer starts.

 If two or more files would collide on the Z80 side after 8.3 truncation